Argentina–Ukraine relations: Invasion of Ukraine

-As part of assistance during the 2022 invasion of Ukraine, Argentina has sent twelve shipments of humanitarian aid directly to Ukraine.
+As part of assistance during the 2022 invasion of Ukraine, Argentina sent twelve shipments of humanitarian aid directly to Ukraine.

 In February 2023, the Argentinian foreign ministry said in a statement "Argentina reaffirms its commitment to the principles of sovereignty and territorial integrity of states and human rights, permanent pillars of our country's foreign policy, it rejects the use of force as a mechanism to resolve conflicts and, in this way, reiterates its condemnation of Russia's invasion of Ukrainian territory."
+In February 2024, Argentina donated two Mi-171E helicopters to Ukraine.
+Argentina originally acquired these helicopters to resupply its Antarctic stations but unable to acquire parts to repair the helicopters to continue their operations due to sanctions against Russia.
+Argentina is also considering to donate five mothballed Dassault-Breguet Super Étendard fighter jets to Ukraine.